deltachat/chatmail/README.md

 ## Getting Started deploying your own chatmail instance

-1. Prepare your local (presumably Linux) system:

-    scripts/init.sh

-2. Setup a domain with `A` and `AAAA` records for your chatmail server.
+1. Setup a domain with `A` and `AAAA` records for your chatmail server.

-3. Set environment variable to the chatmail domain you want to setup:

-    export CHATMAIL_DOMAIN=c1.testrun.org   # replace with your host
+2. Prepare your local system for deploying to $CHATMAIL_DOMAIN:

+    scripts/init.sh $CHATMAIL_DOMAIN

-4. Fill in privacy contact data into the `chatmail.ini` file
+3. Edit the generated `chatmail.ini` file

-5. Deploy the chat mail instance to your chatmail server:
+4. Deploy chatmail services remotely:

-    scripts/deploy.sh
+     scripts/deploy.sh chatmail.ini

-   This script remotely sets up packages and configures the chatmail provider.

-6. Run `scripts/generate-dns-zone.sh` and
+5. Run `scripts/generate-dns-zone.sh` and
-   transfer the generated DNS records at your DNS provider
+   transfer the generated DNS `chatmail.zone` records to your DNS provider

 ### Home page and getting started for users